ViratSonawane/NutriLens/README.md

 ---

-## Acknowledgments
+## Acknowledgments.

-- [Ultralytics YOLOv8](https://github.com/ultralytics/ultralytics) for the object detection framework
+- [Ultralytics YOLOv8](https://github.com/ultralytics/ultralytics) for the object detection framework.
-- [Roboflow](https://roboflow.com/) for dataset management and annotation tools
+- [Roboflow](https://roboflow.com/) for dataset management and annotation tools.
-- [Firebase](https://firebase.google.com/) for authentication and database services
+- [Firebase](https://firebase.google.com/) for authentication and database services.
-- The React Native community for excellent documentation and support
+- The React Native community for excellent documentation and support.

 ---